Self-supervised Learning-based Reconstruction of High-resolution 4D Light Fields: Proposed Method

-To maintain the LF structure of the 4D LR LF image $\mathcal{L}$, the super-resolved LF $\tilde{\mathcal{L}}^h$ is fed into the pre-trained BD-Net to obtain $\tilde{\mathcal{L}}$ with the same resolution as the input LF $\mathcal{L}$.
-We adopt the EPI gradient loss~\cite{jin2020LFASR,jin2020AlltoOne} to enhance the parallax consistency between $\tilde{\mathcal{L}}$ and $\mathcal{L}$ to preserve the valuable LF parallax structure in the super-resolved LF $\tilde{\mathcal{L}}^h$.
-The EPI gradients are computed along both spatial and angular dimensions on both horizontal and vertical EPIs as follows,
+Subsequently, we introduce the EPI gradient loss \cite{jin2020AlltoOne,jin2020LFASR}, which computes the $\ell_{1}$ distance between the gradient of EPIs of $\hat{\mathcal{L}}^n$ and $\mathcal{L}^n$, for the training of the HLFSSR-Net.
+The gradients are computed along both spatial and angular dimensions on both horizontal and vertical EPIs: